 Avoid palm oil: Even though palm oil comes from plant farming, vegans avoid it for environmental and health concerns.
 Farming comes at the cost of mass habitat destruction, putting species at risk.
 Orangutans are one of the most famous animals at risk due to palm oil plantations.

-Anything tested on animals: some products are not tested on animals/ ‘cruelty-free’ but contain animal products.
+Anything tested on animals: Some products are not tested on animals, are ‘cruelty-free,’ and contain animal products.
 This does not pass for vegans; don’t buy these.

 Animal entertainment or exploitation: No animal rides or trips to SeaWorld.
 If you are going to watch a film, animals in distress may upset your vegan.